Cleeve Abbey: Present day

 The church and infirmary have almost entirely vanished, but the site boasts some of the finest and best-preserved monks' living quarters still surviving in southern England.
 The buildings round the cloister are still roofed and habitable and many of the rooms retain their vaults.
 Among the most important preserved rooms are the chapter house, the refectory with its magnificent arch braced wooden vault and the painted chamber.
 Much of the abbey's medieval tiled flooring remains.
 Other major survivals include the abbey gatehouse, which still provides entrance to the visitor, the moat and fishponds.
 Cleeve is open to the public.

-The remains of the buildings have been designated by English Heritage as a grade I listed building, and it is listed as a Scheduled monument.
+The remains of the buildings have been designated as a Grade I listed building and a Scheduled monument.

 Cultural references

 The Abbey was the original site on which 'Gracedieu', the setting for the Abbey Series of books by Elsie J. Oxenham, was based.
 Many of its features described by Oxenham, who visited Cleeve in the early years of the twentieth century, can be identified at the site today, although literary licence allowed her to add features from elsewhere or from her imagination.

-The castle scenes in the children's musical-comedy television series Maid Marian and her Merry Men were filmed in Cleeve Abbey.
+The castle scenes in the children's musical-comedy television series Maid Marian and Her Merry Men were filmed in Cleeve Abbey.